ericmedvet/slides/advanced-programming-2021/11-interface.md

 Goals:
 - favor functional programming
-  - the functiuon as a key concept in design
+  - the function as a key concept in design
 - reduce verbosity

 Largest concrete exploitment: